wwarthen/RomWBW/Source/Doc/UserGuide.md

 Although RomWBW can support many CP/M filesystem slices on a single hard disk, you are still constrained by the physical capacity of the actual hard disk.
-In most scenarios, RomWBW does not prevent you from attempting to use more slices than will fit on your hard disk device.
-If you attempt to do so, disk I/O errors will be reported.
+RomWBW does not prevent you from assigning slices to drive letters even if the location of the slice does not fit on the physical disk.
+Any attempt to access a drive letter mapped to a slice that does not fit will result in an error such as "no disk" from the operating system.

 The exact number of CP/M filesystem slices that will fit on your specific physical hard disk can be determined as follows: